José María Albiñana

-José María Albiñana (October 13, 1883 – 1936) was a Spanish physician, neurologist, medical writer, philosopher and anti-republican right-wing politician.
+José María Albiñana (13 October 1883 – 23 August 1936) was a Spanish physician, eugenicist, neurologist, medical writer, philosopher and anti-republican right-wing politician.

 Born in Enguera, Valencia, he was a Doctor of Medicine specialising in mental health.
-He was also a doctor in law and philosophy and with Delgado Barreto founded the Partido Nacionalista Español.
+He was also a doctor in law and philosophy and with Manuel Delgado Barreto founded the Partido Nacionalista Español.

 Medicine

-He was an academic of the Real Academia Nacional de Medicina of Spain where he was awarded for his work in medical philosophy Concepto actual de la Filosofía médica y su valor en el desarrollo de la Medicina.
+Albiñana was an academic of the Real Academia Nacional de Medicina of Spain to which he had been elected for his work in medical philosophy Concepto actual de la Filosofía médica y su valor en el desarrollo de la Medicina.

-He founded the newspaper La Sanidad Civil in order to vindicate the rights of medical professionals, and was funded by the state.
-In 1920 he was elected to the chair of History of Medicine at the University of Alcala but without success and later distanced himself from university life.
+Albiñana founded the newspaper La Sanidad Civil in order to vindicate the rights of medical professionals, and was funded by the state.
+In 1920 he was elected to the chair of History of Medicine at the University of Alcalá but without success and later distanced himself from university life.
 From his early 20s he began publishing medical literature and philosophy.
 His notable works of his first 20 years in the profession are shown below in his published works.
+Albiñana later became a supporter of eugenics.

 Mexico

-In the 1920s he continued his activity in Mexico, in the Mexican capital, where he established his own clinic.
+In the 1920s, Albiñana continued his activity in Mexico, in the Mexican capital, where he established his own clinic.
 He became acquainted with the Hispanic-American way of life and attended many conferences, publishing a multitude of new works and three autobiographical novels: Sol de Levante (Gerardo Sisniega, México, 1923), Aventuras Tropicales.
 En busca del oro verde (Madrid, 1928) and Bajo el cielo mejicano (Cía.
 Ibero-Americana de Publicaciones Madrid, 1930).